 BBSQ 5116: Language disorders in adults

 Prerequisite: BBSQ 4040 and BBS 4032 or equivalent.
 Theoretical and practical approaches to understanding the etiology, assessment, classification, and treatment of aphasia and other communication disorders in adulthood.

-BBSN 9910: Rsch-Indp Study: Advanced Neuroscience & Education
+BBSN 9910: Advanced research and independent study: Neuroscience and Education

 Centers and Projects